 Areas from the rule book to use for test questions:

 - Course Design Requirements

 - Obstacle requirements

 - Obstacle Performance & Faults

 - Handling Faults

 - Qualification Requirements

-If a judge chooses to ONLY submit one question/answer it must come from the course design section(s) of the current rule book.
 Questions can incorporate the use of a course map submitted in Course Designer 'CD' format.
-Questions can be designed as multiple choice, yes or no, or fill in the blank.
+Questions can be designed as multiple choice or yes or no.